 For RMP 93, groundwater elevations at or below the previous MT caused declines that persisted for more than 1 year.
 The MT was raised by 1 ft to a groundwater elevation above this threshold where impacts to NDVI did not persist.
-The MO was increased by 1 ft for RMP 93 to more closely reflect the minimum groundwater elevation at which NDVI reached its highest value (0.6).
-Because RMP 93 is adjacent to the large habitat area in the western portion of the basin, the MO and MT were conservatively adjusted to limit impacts to this GDE, despite the large depth of the well.
+The MO was increased by 1 ft RMP 93 to more closely reflect the minimum groundwater elevation at which NDVI reached its highest value (0.6).
+Because RMP 93 is adjacent to the large wetland in the western portion of the basin, the MO and MT were conservatively adjusted to limit impacts to this GDE, despite the large depth of the well.

-For RMP 209, the MO was adjusted to be within 10 ft of the ground surface to support ISW.
+- 289 For RMP 209 the MO was adjusted to be within 10 ft of the ground surface to support 290 ISW.
 For RMP 291 the MO and MT were adjusted by < 1ft.
-The MO was adjusted to 6 ft below ground surface to reflect high groundwater levels in 2006, 2017, and 2019.
-Finally, the MT was increased to 10 ft below ground surface to support ISW.
-For RMP 300, the MT was adjusted to the 2010-2015 low value and the MO was not changed.
-This well only has groundwater data from 2005-present and more detailed monitoring of GDE health relative to groundwater elevation will help to understand linkages between GDEs and groundwater elevation at this site.

-3. Avoidance of impacts to ISW: Groundwater level MTs near interconnected surface water (ISW) are set no lower than historically observed low groundwater levels to maintain hydraulic gradients and prevent ISW depletion that exceeds previously experienced depletion (Section 3.3.3.4).
-Maintaining historic levels would be intended to ensure protection of beneficial uses consistent with historic surface water conditions.

-The difference between Fall 2015 groundwater levels and MTs varies by location in the Subbasin and ranges from 0 to 13 feet as displayed in Figure 3.3.1-1.
+The MO was adjusted to 6 ft 291 below ground surface to reflect high groundwater levels in 2006, 2017, and 2019.
+292 Finally, the MT was increased to 10ft below ground surface to support ISW.
+For RMP 293 300, the MT was adjusted to the 2010-2015 low value and the MO not changed.
+This 294 well only has groundwater data from 2005-present and more detailed monitoring of GDE 295 health relative to groundwater elevation will help to understand linkages between GDEs 296 and groundwater elevation at this site. - Avoidance of impacts to ISW: Groundwater level MTs near interconnected surface water (ISW) are set no lower than historically observed low groundwater levels to maintain hydraulic gradients and prevent ISW depletion that exceeds previously experienced depletion (Section 3.3.3.4).
+The difference between Fall 2015 groundwater levels and MTs varies by location in the basin, and ranges from 0 to 13 feet as displayed on